Sunlight illuminates dust motes drifting upward from broken concrete rubble on a quiet, empty construction site floor.

 # Pattern Publishers Pieces Mentions

 Yan Liu in No 37.
-Why I Believe the AI Era Is the Best Time for Product Designer? argued that the current moment offers unprecedented opportunity for product designers who adapt.
+Why I Believe the AI Era Is the Best Time for Product Designer? argued that AI augments rather than replaces human creativity, creating new opportunities for strategic design.

 Primary Signals from Industry